gz97/data-visualisation-finds/Mindard's Map Napoleon Russia Invasion.md

 - This campaign claimed around million of military and civillian deaths
 - Napoleon prepared himself and the army extensively, by setting up magazines, supply points and studying the terrain.
 - He ommitted the conditions in his plans, which proved to be unlivable.
 His approach was to live off of the land which was a good strategy among well-connected and developed areas.
 - Horses were one of the biggest problems.
-Lack of fodder caused the army to often travel by foot or go without essential supplies normally drawn by the horses.
+Lack of fodder caused the army to often travel by foot or go without essential supplies normally drawn by them.
 Muddy terrains impeded horse-drawn wagons and artillery.
 - Lack of water and food in the scarcely populated areas led to casualities, and exposed the troops to waterborne deseases from contaminated water.
+- The cold winter was another problem which decimated the troops and worsened the conditions.

 ### Elements of the map
 #### 1. The map